jennihultman/MMB-117/QC and trimming.md

 The environment can be activate with the command `source activate QC_env`.
 And deactivated with `source deactivate`.
 For now, just create the environment, we will need it soon.

-Detach from the installations screen with `Ctrl a + d`.

 ## QC and trimming
 QC for the raw data (takes few min, depending on the allocation).